Focus (Cynic album): Vocals and lyrics

-On 1 August 2022, it was announced that Masvidal and Warren Riker had completed a remix of Focus, with a release date to be determined.

 Reception

 Although Cynic were associated with the Florida death metal scene, Focus represented a significant departure musically from Death's Human and the early Cynic demo-tapes.
 It was therefore a hard album to market.
 Cynic found themselves touring to promote the album with brutal death metal band Cannibal Corpse and predictably received a mixed reception from their fans.
-When asked in an interview about the success of the 2007 reunion tour, Masvidal said:"...it was just really disorienting to hear a sea of 10,000 people singing ‘Veil of Maya’.
-You know, it was just wait, the last time we did this song I think a bottle hit my head and we were in Texas somewhere with Cannibal Corpse..."This negative reaction from within the metal scene was part of the reason Cynic broke up in 1994:"...We were just really sensitive, creative people that wanted to make music and we were devoured by the industry and we didn’t get a lot of support and people didn’t understand Focus at the time."Loudwire writer Graham Hartmann named Focus the ninth best debut metal album.
+When asked in an interview about the success of the 2007 reunion tour, Masvidal said:

+"...it was just really disorienting to hear a sea of 10,000 people singing ‘Veil of Maya’.
+You know, it was just wait, the last time we did this song I think a bottle hit my head and we were in Texas somewhere with Cannibal Corpse..."This negative reaction from within the metal scene was part of the reason Cynic broke up in 1994:"...We were just really sensitive, creative people that wanted to make music and we were devoured by the industry and we didn’t get a lot of support and people didn’t understand Focus at the time."

+Loudwire writer Graham Hartmann named Focus the ninth best debut metal album, and in 2024 the website elected it as one of the 11 best progressive metal debut albums.
 In 2005 the album was placed number 496 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.

 In the 2004 Focus reissue liner notes, Ula Gehret - music journalist, owner of Clandestine Music, and Century Media Europe manager wrote:"… on the Focus album musically, there isn’t a single track where you can cite a main influence or reference point of blatant plagiarism, unlike nearly every single debut album in your record collection, perhaps with the scant exception of a few truly groundbreaking bands such as Black Sabbath or Frank Zappa."

 In the foreword from the Focus bass transcription book, Jeff Wagner, the author of Mean Deviation: Four Decades of Progressive Heavy Metal, and co-host of the podcast Radical Research – Adventures in Exceptional Musick wrote:"Despite it feeling completely of its time in 1993, if you listen to Focus now, it’s difficult to tell which era it was recorded in.
 It has no hallmarks of any particular time, drawing, as it does, from things going all the way back to jazz’s ‘60s renaissance, while feeling like music being beamed to Earth by some distant future race.
 At whatever present point you’re in, it holds up there too."